If you’re looking to upgrade your diet with some raw and wholesome plant based goodness check out my top 10 ways to start with raw food.

 When it’s cold outside, I often long for something heavier than eating fruit.
 When I’m feeling more adventurous that’s the perfect time for me to try something new.

-So my go to breakfasts when it’s cooler is homemade cereal.
-I like to use ingredients like oats, soaked buckwheat, sprouted quinoa then throw on some seeds.
+So my go-to breakfast when it’s cooler is homemade cereal.
+I like to use ingredients like oats, soaked buckwheat, and sprouted quinoa then throw on some seeds.

 Sunflower seeds, pumpkin, hemp, chia seeds or flax seeds are all great options.

-Lastly I add in 2 or 3 pieces of fruit.
+Lastly, I add two or three pieces of fruit.
 Top with dairy-free milk.
 That’s it.

 If you need to have food on the go, you can pack cereal and fruit in a box or jar and carry the milk separately.